maddie480/ExtendedVariantMode/README.md

 *   **Wall Jump Distance** and **Wall Bounce Distance**: allow Madeline to only wall jump or wall bounce while being closer to the wall... or allow her to wall jump from further away!
 *   **Fast Fall Acceleration**: tunes how fast Madeline's speed switches from slow to fast falling.
 *   **Madeline is Always Invisible**: just makes Madeline invisible.
 Like the vanilla Invisible Motion variant, but even when Madeline is not moving!
-*   **Corrected Mirror Mode**: Fixes Mirror Mode so that holding 2 opposite directions doesn't make Madeline freak out in place.
+*   **Corrected Mirror Mode**: Fixes Mirror Mode so that holding 2 opposite directions doesn't make Madeline freak out in place. (brought to you by @nhruo123)
 *   A few variants related to **holdables** (like **Theo and jellies**):
     * **Pickup Duration**: the time it takes for Madeline to take the holdable.
 If you make this delay bigger, the animation will be slowed down, and Madeline's position will be frozen for longer.
     * **Minimum Delay Before Throwing**: the minimum delay after grabbing the holdable before you can throw it away.
     * **Delay Before Regrabbing**: the minimum delay after throwing a holdable before you can grab it again.

+*   **True No Grabbing**: Completely disables the grab input check.
+Useful for maps that repurpose the Grab input. (brought to you by @DominicAglialoro)
+*   **Bufferable Grab**: Makes the grab input bufferable, for maps that introduce a new action when pressing Grab. (brought to you by @DominicAglialoro)
+*   **Wall-less Wallbounces**: Allows wallbounces to be done... even if no wall is present! (brought to you by @SnipUndercover)

+*   A few **quality of life improvements** to make some tech more lenient, brought to you by @DominicAglialoro:
     *   **Ultra Protection**: Ensures that you gain ultra speed, even when buffering a jump or dash upon reaching the ground.
     *   **Liftboost Protection**: Fixes various inconsistencies with inheriting speed from moving platforms.
     *   **Cornerboost Protection**: Ensures that you gain jump speed when buffering a cornerboost.
-*   **True No Grabbing**: Completely disables the grab input check.
-Useful for maps that repurpose the Grab input.
-*   **Bufferable Grab**: Makes the grab input bufferable, for maps that introduce a new action when pressing Grab.
-*   **Wall-less Wallbounces**: Allows wallbounces to be done... even if no wall is present!
     *   **Alternative Buffering**: Prevents buffered inputs from being canceled when releasing the input early.
     *   **Safer Diagonal Smuggle**: Makes the position window for diagonal dream smuggles the same as for horizontal smuggles.
     *   **Dash Before Pickup**: Gives dashing input priority over picking up throwables, making instant dash regrabs easier to perform.

 This can be extended by downloading other mods: